localstack/docs/content/en/user-guide/chaos-engineering/chaos/index.md

 ## Limitations

-Outages currently do not affect internal cross-service communication.
+Faults do not affect internal cross-service communication.
-For example, if you trigger an outage for Kinesis, its integration with DynamoDB Streams will remain unaffected.
+For example, if you configure faults for Kinesis, its integration with DynamoDB Streams will remain unaffected.

-Outages also do not affect emulated resources.
-For example, if you launch an EC2 instance and then start an outage for EC2, the instance will remain accessible.